temporalio/documentation/docs/server/production-deploy.md

 ---
-id: server-production-deployment
+id: production-deployment
 title: Temporal Server self-hosted production deployment
 sidebar_label: Production deployment
 ---

 ## Overview

-While a lot of effort has been made to easily run and test the Temporal Server in a development environment (see the [Quick install guide](/docs/server-quick-install)), there is far less of an established framework for deploying Temporal to a live (production) environment.
+While a lot of effort has been made to easily run and test the Temporal Server in a development environment (see the [Quick install guide](/docs/server/quick-install)), there is far less of an established framework for deploying Temporal to a live (production) environment.
 That is because the set up of the Server depends very much on the intended use-case and the hosting infrastructure.

 This page is dedicated to providing a "first principles" approach to self-hosting the Temporal Server.